 Culture, in this specific sense, is often compared to an onion with several layers.
 The outermost layer of the “onion”, i.e. of a foreign culture, is what you can see, hear, and touch: its artifacts, products, and rituals.
 The next layer of a culture consists of its systems and institutions.
 Systems and institutions, in turn, are based on certain beliefs, norms, and attitudes.
 These beliefs then stem from the core of the “onion”, the most basic values of any culture.

-It’s that core that is both the hardest to get at and the most influential element of all.
+It’s that core of different attitudes and values that is both the hardest to get at and the most influential element of all.
 And yet it’s to understand this core that cultural awareness is all about.
-It’s very common to classify this core according to several dimensions, e.g. the prevailing cultural attitude towards hierarchy and authority (called “power distance”).
+It’s very common to classify this core according to several dimensions, e.g. the prevailing social attitudes towards hierarchy and authority (called “power distance”).

-The participants of a Barnga simulation sit down at several tables in several small groups and start playing a simple card game with a certain set of rules.
+The Barnga simulation is often used in intercultural competence training.
+The participants sit down at several tables in several small groups and start playing a simple card game with a certain set of rules.
 Once they have learned the rules at their table, they mustn’t speak anymore.
-As soon as they know their rules and have played a few rounds, two people from each table move over to another one.
+As soon as they know their rules and have played a few rounds, two people from each table move over to a different one.

 What they don’t know, though, is the fact that the rules at every table are slightly different.
 So when they start playing elsewhere, it will soon cause confusion and irritation, even frustration and helplessness among the players.
-This is what immersing oneself in another culture may feel like – the disorientation of culture shock.
-Being exposed to these feelings in such a context may help participants to appreciate the importance of cultural awareness.
+This is what immersing oneself in a different culture may feel like – the disorientation of culture shock.
+Being exposed to these feelings in such a context may help participants to appreciate the importance of cultural awareness and competence.